7 signs your phone might have been hacked

 From e-banking and e-tickets to social media and health trackers, our phones are woven into the fabric of our lives.
 This can be liberating but it comes with its own risks – such as exposure to hackers or data thieves.

-Protecting your tech with iPhone insurance is a great starting point but what else can you do to shield yourself from harm?
+Protecting your tech with specialist insurance is a great starting point but what else can you do to shield yourself from harm?

 Forewarned is forearmed in the battle against the scourge of the 21st century information superhighway.